michauhl/RBPBench/README.md

 The defined transcript IDs need to be present in the supplied GTF file (`--gtf`).
-This allows motif search and subsequent statistics (enrichment, co-occurrence, GO term analysis etc.) directly on the transcript regions, which allows us to examine motif binding directly on the spliced transcripts.
+This allows motif search and subsequent statistics (enrichment, co-occurrence, GO term analysis etc.) directly on the transcript regions, which enables us to examine motif binding directly on the spliced transcripts.

 #### Genomic sequences